UFSEC/Clubfinity/README.md

 - In a terminal, `cd` into `clubfinity/Backend` and enter the command `npm install`.
 This will install the necessary 3rd-party dependancies your local copy of project (this is necessary whenever you clone an NPM package)

-**Starting the server**
-Whenever you want to develop or run the server, take the following steps:
-- Start MongoDB
-- Start the server with `npm start`.
-You can leave this running, any changes you make to the codebase will restart the server automatically for you.

 **MongoDB**
 User, event, and club information will be stored using MongoDB (non-relation database).
 For development, you will have to run a local database using MongoDB.
 Here are some instructions on [installation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/ "installation") on Windows.
 If you have a Mac, here are some instructions for [installation](https://treehouse.github.io/installation-guides/mac/mongo-mac.html "installation").